lizhuo1108/CESM-water-vapor-feedback-locking-experiment/Workflow.md

 cdo -select,name=Q /route/*.cam.h2.*.nc CTL_Q.nc
 ```
 # Reference case
-Create a new case and run it to longer timescale, such as 10 years
+Create a new case and run it to longer timescale, such as 10 years.
+Make sure all other settings are same as in CTL
 # Locked case
 Find the year in CTL_Q.nc, say 0001.
 Create another case and modify user_nl_cam:
 ```